batucertel/Granulosphere/README.md

 # Granulosphere

-A granular synthesis stack made with Pd-l2ork (Purr Data).
+A granular synthesis stack made with PD.
 4 sections and 16 samples.
 OSC available.